msacar/code-sitter/docs/README_NEW.md

         pass
 ```

 The analyzer will be auto-discovered on startup!
-See [docs/ADDING_LANGUAGES.md](docs/ADDING_LANGUAGES.md) for a complete guide.

 ## 📊 Search Capabilities